 When you attend a Weis Center performance, you will quickly realize that sharing this moment in time with hundreds of others will inspire, move and energize.

 The Weis Center is a 1,200 seat performance hall that is both architecturally striking and acoustically exceptional.

 For more than 25 years, we have presented artists who are committed to doing their very best work for our University and Central Pa. audiences.
 In turn, we inspire our patrons to be actively engaged in the performance as it unfolds on stage.

 Offering an annual series of thirty professional performances spanning a dozen genres, we have something for everyone.

 Each month, we send a colorful and engaging e-newsletter.
 Take a moment to sign up.
 We will never share or sell your email address, and we will not spam you.

-Acoustic Africa will perform world music from Africa on Friday, April 15, at 7:30 p.m. at the Weis Center.Read more
+The Grammy-winning Maria Schneider Orchestra will perform on Friday, Nov.
+4, at 7:30 p.m. at the Weis Center.Read more

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.